by Wyn Staheli, Director of Content - innoviHealth

 Jul 25th, 2024

-There are a variety of sources (including claims data) and years that are used when the VA creates the information available in their UCR database.
+The VA uses a variety of years and sources (including claims data — see “VA Fee Data Sources” below) as part of their process to establish their UCR fee schedule.
 Because there are so many different sources and years used, and we don't know their "secret sauce formulation," which can vary depending on the type of service (DME, Lab, Physician); it would be inaccurate to say that their particular formulation only looks at just the average of payer submitted charges in any single year.

 It is important to note that there are some known problems when using only submitted claims data for fee analysis purposes.
 There are many providers who simply bill the amount they know a payer will pay (the contracted amount) — NOT what the real value of the service is.
-These claims can artificially deflate the UCR rates.
+This practice can artificially deflate the UCR rates.
 That is why it is preferable to look at not only claims data, but to also review information used to arrive at Relative Value Units (RVUs) which is based on quantifiable measurements such as overhead, supplies, and professional services.

 Note: Fee information based on claims data ONLY is NOT available within Find-A-Code.